IBM-Developer-Puget-Sound/curtain-raiser/how_to/hp_virtual_server/README.md

 14. See something like:
      * `ssh root@nnn.nn.nn.nn`

-15. Copy and paste the command from the how to connect modal into your command line
+15. Copy and paste the command from the how to connect modal into your command line.
      > note: the IBM screen provides your correct IP numbers, (not the nnn placeholders above)

      * you might need that top secret passphrase here!

 ### Troubleshooting

-* error message: `sign_and_send_pubkey: signing failed: agent refused operation`
+* error message: `sign_and_send_pubkey: signing failed: agent refused operation` .

   * did the private key permissions get correct modification?
     * `chmod 600 ~/.ssh/id_rsa`